-Greece: RES special account loses funds20.
-July 2020. / SEE Energy News
+Greece: RES special account loses funds, SEE Energy News

 European Energy Exchange decision to reduce Greece’s CO2 emissions right allowance for the last four months of the year made an impact on the RES special account, which already facing deficit at the end of 2020, and now it has been dealt a further blow by EU Exchange.
 It is expected that the account would lose around 54 million euros as a result of this decision.